-To the Trustees Manville Personal Injury Settlement Trust
+To the Trustees

-We have audited the special-purpose consolidated financial statements (the "Financial Statements") of the Manville Personal Injury Settlement Trust (the "Trust") as of and for the year ended December 31, 2022, and our report thereon dated February 24, 2023, which expressed an unmodified opinion on the Financial Statements, appears on pages 2 through 3.
-Our audit was conducted for the purpose of forming an opinion on the Financial Statements as a whole.
+We have audited the special-purpose consolidated financial statements (the "Financial Statements") of the Manville Personal Injury Settlement Trust (the "Trust") as of and for the years ended December 31, 2023 and 2022, and our report thereon dated February 23, 2024 which expressed an unmodified opinion on the Financial Statements, appears on pages 2 to 3.
+Our audits were conducted for the purpose of forming an opinion on the Financial Statements as a whole.
 The Supplementary Schedules of Consolidated Special-Purpose Investment Income (Loss) and Consolidated Special-Purpose Net Operating Expenses and Schedule of Liquidated Claims are presented for purposes of additional analysis and are not a required part of the Financial Statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the Financial Statements.
 The information has been subjected to the auditing procedures applied in the audit of the Financial Statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the Financial Statements or to the Financial Statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the Financial Statements as a whole.
-The 2021 information was subjected to the auditing procedures applied in the 2021 audit of the basic Financial Statements by other auditors, whose report dated February 25, 2022, on such information stated that it was fairly stated in all material respects in related to the 2021 Financial Statements as a whole.